 What utilities are included?

-In most cases, Internet, trash removal and recycling are included in rent; however each building may vary.
+Each building will vary on what utilities are included with rent.
+Utility costs may be charged in addition to rent, and may include gas, electricity, water, trash, sewer, or internet.
 For specifics, please refer to the “Pets, Parking & Utilities” section of the property’s web page.

 Do I need renter’s insurance?

 We require that you have a renter’s insurance policy with a minimum of $50,000 in liability coverage for each apartment.
 Renter’s insurance is relatively inexpensive, and many insurance providers allow you to bundle renter’s insurance with your other plans.

 How do I set up my online portal?

 As a new resident, you’ll find instructions in your move-in packet about how to sign up and log in to your resident portal.
 Alternatively, your property’s staff may set it up and send you an email with the invite and instructions.

 You may pay your rent via Electronic Check through your online Resident Portal, or by paper check.
 We do not accept cash or credit cards.

 If you pay by paper check, please make it payable to “Boutique Apartments” and include your full name and apartment address.
 Checks can be mailed or dropped off at our main office.

 All forms of payment must be received by midnight on the 3rd of each month to avoid late fees.